Whoaa512/starred/README.md

 - [averysmalldog/tesla-gen3wc-monitor](https://github.com/averysmalldog/tesla-gen3wc-monitor) - A complete monitoring solution for passively monitoring the Tesla Gen 3 Wall Connector
 - [averysmalldog/polly](https://github.com/averysmalldog/polly) - A simple program for periodically GET-ing from an API and dumping the output into a datastore.
 For now, InfluxDB.
 - [stashapp/stash](https://github.com/stashapp/stash) - An organizer for your porn, written in Go.
 Documentation:  https://docs.stashapp.cc
+- [teivah/100-go-mistakes](https://github.com/teivah/100-go-mistakes) - 📖 100 Go Mistakes and How to Avoid Them
 - [binwiederhier/ntfy](https://github.com/binwiederhier/ntfy) - Send push notifications to your phone or desktop using PUT/POST
 - [grafana/phlare](https://github.com/grafana/phlare) - 🔥 horizontally-scalable, highly-available, multi-tenant continuous profiling aggregation system
 - [ddworken/hishtory](https://github.com/ddworken/hishtory) - Your shell history: synced, queryable, and in context